 The Dublin Urban Rivers Life (DURL) Project aims to address the issue of pollution from domestic misconnections in the River Griffeen in South Dublin County Council and the Carrickmines Stream in Dún-Laoghaire Rathdown County Council using a variety of techniques, including calling to selected private houses in both catchments to find domestic misconnections.
 This work will improve water quality in your area and will make a big improvement to the health and aquatic biodiversity of the local river.

 How can I identify the DURL Project staff?

-There will be typically two staff (Stormwater Assessors) per team calling to selected private houses to find domestic misconnections.
-The Stormwater Assessors will carry SDCC swipe ID cards and also larger DURL project ID cards to present to homeowners.
+There will typically be two staff (called Stormwater Assessors) per team calling to selected private houses to find domestic misconnections.
+The Stormwater Assessors will carry large DURL Project ID cards to present to homeowners/tenants.
 The Assessors will also carry with them an electronic tablet and clipboard or notepad, to record their work, and some small hand tools to assist them with their work.
 At present, they do not have a DURL Project logo on their vans, but all vehicles are electric Renault Kangoos.

 How much access to my property is needed?

-What is involved in an assessment of my house?
+What is involved in an assessment of the drainage at my house?

 The Stormwater Assessors will check the drainage pipes around the outside of the private house to ensure that a foul (wastewater) pipe is not mistakenly connected to the stormwater (rainwater) drainage pipe.
 Assessors may open lids, check gullies and rain water pipes, pour water down gullies, and occasionally they may pour colour tracing dye down a drain to identify if there is a misconnection.